620.11 Guidelines for Using Water-Borne Traffic Paint

 620.11.4 Weekly Maintenance

-Standard.
-Water shall be flushed through the heated hoses and out of the paint guns for weekend storage.
-The strainer shall be cleaned at discharge of heat exchangers.
+Guidance.
+Water should be flushed through the heated hoses and out of the paint guns for weekend storage.
+The strainer should be cleaned at discharge of heat exchangers.

 620.11.5 Periodic Cleaning

-Standard.
-The paint strainer shall be removed at discharge of paint tank, cleaned and replaced, and filled with paint to remove trapped air after flushing entire system with water.
-Also, the heat exchanger shall be cleaned at this time.
+Guidance.
+The paint strainer should be removed at discharge of paint tank, cleaned and replaced, and filled with paint to remove trapped air after flushing entire system with water.
+Also, the heat exchanger should be cleaned at this time.

 620.11.6 End of Season Cleaning